Pukguksong-3: Description

-Design

-The Pukguksong-3 is a further development from the Pukguksong-2, sharing the same 1.4 m diameter.
+History

 The first information about Pukguksong-3 was released on 22 August 2017, when images of filament wound casing were shown with a larger diameter of 1.4 m, along with the official name of the missile, on a display in the background of a photo.
 The image showed a Pukguksong-3 missile in a canister and revealed that it would be a two-stage, solid-fuel missile.
 Prior to this, there was a string of ejection tests at Sinpo, although it could not be confirmed that the testing involved the Pukguksong-3.